Preface

 nix profile remove 0 removing 'flake:nixpkgs#legacyPackages.x86_64-linux.hello'

-For more information about Nix, you can visit https://zero-to-nix.com.
+For more information about Nix, you can look at Zero to Nix.

 note